CodePartnersMD/MD201-01/GradingPolicy.md

 # Grading Policy Code Partners MD201

-- To pass the Code Partners 201 course you must meet 2 of the 3 following criteria
+- To Progress to the 301 course you must :

-1. Receive a 90% grade or higher
-2. Pass the 301 Entrance Exam (required to advance to 301)
+    1. Pass the 301 entrance exam
-3. Receive instructor approval
+    2. Pass the course with 90% or receive instructor approval

 ## Below is our Grading Breadkdown of how Assignments are weighted